-The Company prepares its financial statements in accordance with rules and regulations of the Securities and Exchange Commission ("SEC") and accounting principles generally accepted ("GAAP") in the United States of America.
+The Company prepares its financial statements in accordance with rules and regulations of the Securities and Exchange Commission ("SEC") and GAAP in the United States of America.
 The accompanying interim financial statements have been prepared in accordance with generally accepted accounting principles for interim financial information in accordance with Article 8 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
 In the Company's opinion, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation have been included.
-Operating results for the nine months ended May 31, 2018 are not necessarily indicative of the results for the full year.
-While management of the Company believes that the disclosures presented herein are adequate and not misleading, these interim financial statements should be read in conjunction with the audited financial statements and the footnotes thereto for the year ended August 31, 2017 contained in the Company's Form 10-K filed on November 29, 2017.
+Operating results for the three months ended November 30, 2018 are not necessarily indicative of the results for the full year.
+While management of the Company believes that the disclosures presented herein are adequate and not misleading, these interim financial statements should be read in conjunction with the audited financial statements and the footnotes thereto for the year ended August 31, 2018 contained in the Company's Form 10-K filed on November 29, 2018.